Measuring sampling plan utility in post-marketing surveillance of medical products: Abstract

 \section{Abstract}

 Ensuring product quality is critical to combating the global challenge of substandard and falsified medical products.
-Post-market surveillance is a quality-assurance activity in which products are tested at consumer-facing locations.
-Regulators in low-resource settings use post-market surveillance to evaluate product quality across locations and determine corrective actions.
-Part of post-market surveillance is developing a sampling plan, which specifies where to test and the number of tests to conduct at each location.
+Post-marketing surveillance is a central quality-assurance activity in which products from consumer-facing locations are collected and tested.
+Regulators in low-resource settings use post-marketing surveillance to evaluate product quality across locations and determine corrective actions.
+Part of post-marketing surveillance is developing a sampling plan, which specifies where to test and the number of tests to conduct at a location.
 With limited resources, it is important to base decisions on the utility of the samples tested.
-We propose a Bayesian approach to generate a comprehensive utility for sampling plans.
+We propose a Bayesian approach to generate a comprehensive utility metric for sampling plans.
 This sampling plan utility integrates regulatory risk assessments with prior testing data, available supply-chain information, and valuations of regulatory objectives.
-We illustrate the value of this metric with a case study based on de-identified post-market surveillance data from a low-resource setting.
-To do so, we develop a fast method for calculating utility that is used in a greedy heuristic to form sampling plans.
-The resulting plans focus surveillance on locations more likely to impact regulator decisions.
-These locations can be distinct from locations with higher assessed risk.
+We develop an efficient method for calculating sampling plan utility.
+We illustrate the value of the utility metric with a case study based on de-identified post-marketing surveillance data from a low-resource setting.